I Want To...

 Have questions about the mandatory flu vaccination policy?
 Read these FAQs

 Johns Hopkins Medicine & Johns Hopkins University

 According to the new Mandatory Seasonal Influenza Vaccination Policy (HSE048) everyone must receive the influenza vaccine or possess an approved qualified exception as defined by the above policy.
-The vaccine is provided free to all physicians, faculty, staff, students, volunteers and personnel who work in a Johns Hopkins owned building.
+The vaccine is provided free to all physicians, faculty, staff, students, volunteers and personnel.

 Note that these requirements do not apply to JHU (non school of medicine) employees who are 100% remote—that is, those who never visit any Johns Hopkins facility or conduct business in any public setting on Johns Hopkins’ behalf.
 However, we strongly encourage all employees to be vaccinated.